fenixkz/rl_journey/Lesson-4/theory.md

 ## PPO Implementation Details

-All right, I should have said it earlier, but RL is a very brittle field.
+All right, as we discussed earlier, RL is a very brittle field.
 Getting PPO to work well often depends on a handful of implementation details that might not be obvious from the main algorithm.
 These are the "tricks of the trade" that researchers and practitioners have found to stabilize training and lead to better performance.
 Here are some of the most important ones:

 1. **Advantage Normalization**

 This is perhaps the most critical detail.
 Before we use the advantages $\hat{A}_t$ in the actor's loss function, we normalize them.
 As we'll see in detail #8, this is typically done at the mini-batch level.